LelahM/todoapp/README.md

-# GetTasked - Modern Task Management Application
+# GetTasked - Private Task Management Application

-A beautiful, feature-rich task management application built with Flask, featuring a stunning glassmorphism UI design and comprehensive productivity tools.
+A beautiful, feature-rich task management application built with Flask, featuring a stunning glassmorphism UI design and **private user sessions** that keep your data secure and hidden from other users.

+## 🔒 Privacy & Security

+- **🔐 Individual Sessions**: Each user gets a unique, private session
+- **👤 Data Isolation**: Your tasks are only visible to you
+- **🚫 No Shared Data**: Tasks from other users are completely hidden
+- **💾 Session Storage**: Data is stored securely in your browser session
+- **🗑️ Data Control**: Clear your data anytime with one click

 ## 🌐 Live Demo